aparna0522/RubiServes-Cafeteria-Application/README.md

 <h6>Some Possible Refinements</h6>

-1. Ability of the Cafeteria Owner to check the number of billing Clerks and assign them jobs.
+1. Give the ability to the Cafeteria Owner to check the number of billing Clerks and assign them jobs.
-2. Ability of the Billing Clerk to create the order status for the given item.
+2. Give the ability to the Billing Clerk to create the order status for the given item.
 3. Enhancement in UI.
 4. Extra Security Validations.
-5. Ability of the Customer to check the availability of tables in the cafeteria and book one accordingly.
+5. Give the ability to the Customer to check the availability of tables in the cafeteria and book one accordingly.